Businesses Can Reduce Their Greenhouse Gas Emissions

 - Install a solar array or other renewable energy system to generate your own power.
 Wind or small, low-impact hydroelectric would also qualify.

 - Purchase an electric vehicle or install one or more electric vehicle charging stations.
-Switching to EV fleets is a great way to improve transportation, especially if combined with renewable energy generation.
+Switching to EVs is a great way to lower your fleet operating costs.
+And your fleet will emit about one third the greenhouse gasses of a gasoline or diesel powered fleet, even less if combined with renewable energy generation.

 You can earn a $7,500 federal tax credit, and a $2,000 New York State tax rebate.